pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Let's start by just adding a file, in this case an image, to a new commit.
 We've provided some sample images for you that we host on Imgur.

-We'll use the ``put-file`` command along with the ``-f`` flag. ``-f`` can take either a local file, a URL, or a object storage bucket which it'll automatically scrape.
+We'll use the ``put file`` command along with the ``-f`` flag. ``-f`` can take either a local file, a URL, or a object storage bucket which it'll automatically scrape.
 In our case, we'll simply pass the URL.

-Unlike Git, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state. `Put-file` automatically starts and finishes a commit for you so you can add files more easily.
-If you want to add many files over a period of time, you can do `start-commit` and `finish-commit` yourself.
+Unlike Git, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state. ``put file`` automatically starts and finishes a commit for you so you can add files more easily.
+If you want to add many files over a period of time, you can do ``start commit`` and ``finish commit`` yourself.

 We also specify the repo name "images", the branch name "master", and the file name: "liberty.png".

-Here's an example atomic commit of the file `liberty.png` to the `images` repo's `master` branch:
+Here's an example atomic commit of the file ``liberty.png`` to the ``images`` repo's ``master`` branch:

 .. code-block:: shell